This topic describes the terms that are related to MNS queues.

 - The destination address where messages are stored.
 Queues are sorted into standard queues and delayed queues.
-A message contains the message content and related parameters.
+A message contains message content and related parameters.
 Messages are sorted into standard messages and delayed messages.
-A message ID or receipt handle can uniquely identify a message in a queue.
+The Message ID and ReceiptHandle parameters can uniquely identify a message in a queue.

 - standard queue

-- If you do not specify the DelaySeconds parameter when sending a message to a standard queue, the message will be consumed immediately.
+- lf the DelaySeconds parameter is unspecified when a message is sent to a standard queue, the message is immediately consumed after it is received.

 - delayed queue

-- If you specify the DelaySeconds parameter when sending a message to a delayed queue, the message cannot be consumed until the specified delay period ends.
-You can use the CreateQueue and SetQueueAttributes operations to specify the message delay period of a queue.
+- If the DelaySeconds parameter is specified when a message is sent to a delayed queue, the message is not consumed until the specified delay period expires.
+You can call the CreateQueue and SetQueueAttributes API operations to specify the message delay period of a queue.

 - queue owner

-- After activating MNS, you can use the CreateQueue operation to create a queue.
+- After you activate MNS, you can call the CreateQueue API operation to create a queue.
 Your Alibaba Cloud account is the owner of the queue.
-A queue owner is authorized to perform all operations on the queue.
-You can view the account ID of a queue owner on the Alibaba Cloud official website.
+Queue owner are authorized to perform all operations on the queue.
+You can view the account ID of a queue owner on the official website of Alibaba Cloud.

-- The client that sends messages to a queue.
+- The client that sends messages to an MNS queue.

-- The client that receives messages from a queue.
+- The client that receives messages from an MNS queue.

 Regionspecifies the region where MNS is deployed.
 You can specify a region based on your needs.

-AccountIdspecifies the account ID of a queue owner.
+AccountIdspecifies the account ID of the queue owner.
 You must replace AccountId with the actual account ID when you call API operations.

 - standard message

-- The message that can be immediately consumed after being sent to a queue.
+- The message that can be immediately consumed after it is delivered to a queue.

 - delayed message

-- The message that cannot be consumed until the specified delay period ends after the message is sent to a queue.
-You can specify the message delay period by using the DelaySeconds parameter.
+- The message that is sent to a queue but cannot be consumed until the specified delay period expires.
+You can specify the message delay period by setting the DelaySeconds parameter.
 For more information, see SendMessage.

 - message ID

 - A message ID is used to identify a message in a queue.
-Each message in a queue has a unique message ID and messages in different queues may have the same message ID.
-When a message is sent to a queue, MNS generates a message ID.
+Message IDs are unique to a queue, but not across queues.
+When a message is sent to a MNS queue, MNS generates a message ID.
 The message ID cannot be changed and is returned in the response.
 You can use the message ID to verify data.
 To delete a message, you must use the receipt handle.

 - receipt handle

-- A receipt handle is the temporary message identifier that is generated when a message
+A receipt handle is the temporary message identifier that is generated by

 A receipt handle can be used only once.
 If the status of a message changes, the receipt handle expires.
-If the receipt handle expires and you want to delete the message or modify the value of the VisibilityTimeout parameter, you must receive the message again to retrieve a new receipt handle.
+In this case, to delete the message or modify the value of the VisibilityTimeout parameter, you must receive the message again to retrieve a new receipt handle.

 - message status

 - When a standard message is sent to a standard queue, the initial status of the message is Active.
-After the message is consumed, the status switches to Inactive and remains Inactive within the period that is specified by the VisibilityTimeout parameter.
-After the specified period ends, the status of the message switches to Active.
-If the message is deleted within the specified period, the status of the message switches to Deleted.
+After the message is consumed, the status changes to Inactive.
+The status remains Inactive within the period that is determined by the VisibilityTimeout parameter.
+After the specified period expires, the status of the message changes to Active.
+If the message is deleted within the specified period, the status of the message changes to Deleted.

 - When a standard message is sent to a delayed queue, the initial status of the message is Delayed.
-After the period that is specified by the DelaySeconds parameter ends, the status of the message switches to Active.
+After the period that is specified by the DelaySeconds parameter expires, the status of the message changes to Active.

-- When a delayed message is sent to a queue (a standard queue or a delayed queue), the initial status of the message is Delayed.
-After the period that is specified by the DelaySeconds parameter ends, the status of the message switches to Active.
+When a delayed message is sent to a queue, the initial status of the message is Delayed.
+After the period that is specified by the DelaySeconds parameter expires, the status of the message changes to Active.

-The maximum retention period of a message is specified by the MessageRetentionPeriod parameter.
-After the specified period ends, the status of the message switches to Expired and is collected by the garbage collector.
+The maximum retention period of a message is determined by the MessageRetentionPeriod parameter.
+After the specified period expires, the status of the message changes to Expired and is recycled by a garbage collector.